stefanobartoletti/bricks-docs/docs/theme/cleanup/README.md

 ### `brk_disable_gutenberg()`

 This function disables Gutenberg Block Editor, WordPress internal page builder, and restores the classic editor in all pages.
-It also disables it on ther widget management panel.
+It also disables it on the widget management panel.

 It also prevents Gutenberg CSS to be loaded on the site's frontend.